lbod/delitetutorial/tutorials/beginner.md

     value: "The Title",

 You'd notice again the `value` property of our widget is NOT contained in the `props` argument.
 This is because the property value hasn't changed.
-The [decor/Invalidating](https://github.com/ibm-js/decor/blob/master/docs/Invalidating.md) documentation explains this in more detail.
+The [decor/Invalidating](https://github.com/ibm-js/decor/blob/master/docs/Invalidating.md) documentation explains th

 Lets undo this, change it back to